cmhamel/automesh/book/theory/smoothing.md

 # Smoothing

-Both Laplacian smoothing and Taubin smoothing are smoothing operations that adjust the positions of the nodes in a finite element mesh.
+Both Laplacian smoothing and Taubin smoothing[^Taubin_1995a] [^Taubin_1995b] are smoothing operations that adjust the positions of the nodes in a finite element mesh.

 Laplacian smoothing, based on the Laplacian operator, computes the average position of a point's neighbors and moves the point toward the average.
 This reduces high-frequency noise, but can result in a loss of shape and detail, with overall shrinkage.

 Taubin smoothing is an extension of Laplacian smoothing that seeks to overcome the shrinkage drawback associated with the Laplacian approach.
 Taubin is a two-pass approach.
 The first pass smooths the mesh.
 The second pass re-expands the mesh.

 ## Laplacian Smoothing

-Consider a subject node with position $\boldsymbol{p}$.
+Consider a subject node with position $\boldsymbol{p} = \boldsymbol{p}(x, y, z)$.
 The subject node connects to $n$ neighbor points $\boldsymbol{q}_i$ for $i \in [1, n]$ through $n$ edges.

 For concereteness, consider a node with four neighbors, shown in the figure below.